sere/cmssw/HeterogeneousCore/MPICore/doc/README.md

   - OffloadProducer::EDProducer consumes the vector and sends it to the GPU node via MPI_Send, then receives the answer with MPI_Mprobe and MPI_Mrecv;
-  - CoutAnalyzer::EDAnalyzer consumes the answer and prints on the terminal with edm::LogPrint().
+  - PrintAnalyzer::EDAnalyzer consumes the answer and prints on the terminal with edm::LogPrint().

 ## gpuNode